matttrent/reading-notes/bookx_triumphs_of_experience.md

+---
+title: Triumphs of Experience
+author: George Vaillant
+---

-# bookx triumphs of experience
+# Triumphs of Experience

 >   No man ever steps into the same river twice; for it is not the same river
 >   and he is not the same man.